cp3-llbb/ZAPrivateProduction/README.md

 cd MG5_aMC_vX_X_X
 # compute the decay BR and width using fake ymb for all pdgid mentionned in the madspin card !
 ./bin/mg5_aMC run_madwidths.sh
-# set the yukawa coupling to the mb on-shell
+# checks difference in width between MadWidth and 2HDMC, set the yukawa coupling to the mb on-shell
-./run_yukawa_to_mbonshell.sh
+# and over-write the final blabla_param_card.dat
+./write_paramcards.sh
 ```
 ## Cards Parsing First :
 The code live inside ``genproductions/bin/MadGraph5_aMCatNLO/Utilities/parsing_code`` dir .